BenjaminPlanterose/UMtools/README.md

 ### K-calling with visual output

+As we have seen in the previous section, the formation of clusters in the UM plane is a consistent feature of a genetic artefact.
+For this reason, we tested several clustering techniques for the assignation of clusters.
+The most succesful approach for those cases when the number of expected clusters is known was the bivariate Gaussian mixture model.
+We wrapped the routines from the EMCluster library for straighforward deployment on epigenomic data.
+Here some case examples from K = {2, 3, 4, 5}.

 ```r
 Kcall_CpG("cg15771735", M_U$M, M_U$U, minPts = 5, reach = seq(0.99, 1.01, 0.01))
 # [1] 1